hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/672_31_wednesday_july_24.md

 \*            \*            \*

-Paramâtman as ruling Maya is Ishvara; Paramâtman as under Maya is Jivâtman.
+Paramātman as ruling Maya is Ishvara; Paramātman as under Maya is Jivātman.
 Maya is the sum total of manifestation and will utterly vanish.

 Tree-nature is Maya, it is really God-nature which we see under the veil